-&lt;sup>15 The Master Plan benefits from a foundation laid by development of the Habitat Conservation Plans (HCPs) developed among entities affected by three of the mid-Columbia PUD dams, Wells, Rocky Reach and Rock Island.
+16 The Master Plan benefits from a foundation laid by development of the Habitat Conservation Plans (HCPs) developed among entities affected by three of the mid-Columbia PUD dams, Wells, Rocky Reach and Rock Island.
 The BAMP presents a plan for operation and evaluation of anadromous salmonid hatcheries in the Columbia River upstream of the Yakima River confluence.
 Although the BAMP has not been formally approved, it includes broadly supported genetic and ecological assessments of summer/fall Chinook, spring Chinook, sockeye and steelhead.

-that production associated with this proposal will be reviewed in a future technical exercise that would attempt to integrate subbasin plans with artificial production and harvest needs and quantify population objectives at the subbasin, provincial and basin levels.
+As part of the Step 1 review the sponsors fully addressed the 10 policies of the Artificial Production Review report and recommendations (Council Document 1999-15).
+It is anticipated that production associated with this proposal will be reviewed in a future technical exercise that would attempt to integrate subbasin plans with artificial production and harvest needs and quantify population objectives at the subbasin, provincial and basin levels.

-IV.
-Subbasin Planning
+V. Subbasin Planning